Is It Worth Buying an Older second hand Motorhome?

 Two Ends of the Spectrum

-Take this example: a friend owns a 2003 motorhome that’s in immaculate condition with under 20,000 miles.
+Take these two extremes: a friend owns a 2003 motorhome that’s in immaculate condition with under 20,000 miles.
 It has no rust, and while he’s invested in a new clutch, turbo, tyres, and replacement graphics, it still represents excellent value.

-Contrast that with a 30-year-old model we recently saw — with rusted wheel arches, leaking brakes, a broken exhaust, and other issues requiring around £1,500 of work just to make roadworthy.
-And that’s before factoring in MOT, servicing, and a habitation check.
+On the other hand, a 30-year-old model we recently came across.
+Rusted wheel arches, leaking brakes, a broken exhaust and around £1,500 of repairs needed just to make it roadworthy.
+And that’s before you even factor in the MOT, servicing and a habitation check.

 The Golden Rule: Don’t Buy on Appearance Alone